rnorouzian/i/README.md

 # i
-A suite of R functions for univariate Bayesian estimation
+A suite of R functions for applied Bayesian estimation